 In a second step, we turn to the analysis of patches of low-level C programs, i.e. programs whose behaviors depend on the representation of computer memory.
 This is the case of most C programs, especially in embedded software.
-We implement our patch analysis on top of the MOPSA platform, which allows relational analyses based on weakly coupled cooperating abstract domains, and eases the lifting of an abstract domain from a toy language to a real-world language such as C. Our implementation benefits from the memory model implemented in MOPSA, whichs allows sound and precise analyses of low-level C programs.
-Patch analysis in this model allows us to successfully address a first portability property: robustness to variations of the offsets of scalar fields, such as those introduced by changes in the Application Binary Interface (ABI) of the target, compiler options or language extensions such as attributes of types or variables.
-Analyzing realistic patches of C programs with this memory model requires expressive numerical abstractions that infer equalities between matching scalar dereferences in the two versions of the memory.
-Such dereferences are indeed expected to be equal most of the time during program execution, with only local deviations.
+To this aim, we implement our patch analysis on top of the MOPSA platform, which allows relational analyses based on weakly coupled cooperating abstract domains, and eases the lifting of an abstract domain from a toy language to a real-world language such as C. Our implementation benefits from the cell domain implemented in MOPSA, a memory model permitting a sound and precise analysis of low-level C programs.
+This domain represents the memory as a dynamic collection of scalar variables, termed cells, holding values for the scalar memory dereferences discovered during the analysis.
+It maintains a consistent abstract state despite the presence of overlapping cells introduced when the analyzed programs by-pass the type-system of C to get byte-level access to memory.
+Patch analysis in this model allows us to successfully address a first portability property: robustness to variations of the offsets of scalar fields, such as those introduced by changes of the Application Binary Interface (ABI) of the target, compiler options or language extensions such as attributes of types or variables.
+To analyze realistic patches of C programs with this memory model requires expressive numerical abstractions that infer equalities between cells associated to the same scalar dereferences in the two versions of the memory.
+Such cells are indeed expected to be equal most of the time during program execution, with only local deviations.
 We thus optimize the memory model for this common case, by representing these equalities symbolically.
 This enables the use of non-relational numerical domains, improving scalability.

-In a third step, we address an additional portability property, motivated by real industrial applications at Airbus: portability across platforms with opposite byte-orders (a.k.a. endiannesses).
-We leverage the results of the two first steps to derive a static analysis of this property.
-We extend our memory domain to infer and represent symbolically equalities modulo byte-swapping.
-We introduce a novel symbolic predicate domain with near-linear cost to infer relations between individual bytes of the variables in the two programs, such as those established by bitwise arithmetic.
-The resulting analysis allows analyzing successfully a large real-world avionics software product of one million lines of C.
+In a third step, we extend our memory domain to support an additional portability property: portability across platforms with opposite byte-orders (a.k.a. endiannesses).
+We infer and represent symbolically equalities between cells, modulo byte-swapping.
+We introduce a novel symbolic predicate domain to infer relations between individual bytes of the variables in the two programs, which has near-linear cost, and the right amount of relationality to express (bitwise) arithmetic properties relevant to endian portability.
+The resulting analysis allows to analyze successfully a large real-world avionics software product (one million lines of C).